 We dislike pictures which we do not understand and often condemn them as "radical" or "bolshevik".
 Fifty years ago there were young revolutionaries in painting just as there are today.
+In Paris, the art capital of the world, there in painting just as there are today.
 In Paris, the art capital of the world, there were Degas, Renoir, Monet, Cézanne, the group which was already known as the Impressionists.
 They are all dead now and are revered by living "radicals" as well as by the rest of the world as highly respectable pioneer ancestors.
 But in their day they themselves looked back to the rebels and innovators of a previous generation among whom were Corot and Daumier.